HasieEST/Mock-RSVP-backend/README.md

 This is a mock RSVP web application built with MySQL and Node.js.

-To access the frontend repository, visit [Frontend Repository URL](URL).
+To access the frontend repository, visit [Frontend Repository URL](https://github.com/ragnar1n/rsvp-front/tree/master).
+THIS IS ORM VERSION of the backend.
+FOR non-orm backend, please choose a branch named non-orm.

 ## Table of Contents